 Best Laser Printer

-If you run a small business or work from home, the Lexmark C3224dw Laser Printer will make your presentations stand out with crisp, vibrant colours.
-You’ll also save time loading paper with the 250-sheet tray, which is significantly larger than the usual 60 to 100 sheets most home office printers can hold.
-Another plus is the Lexmark C3224dw laser printer uses economical toner (versus the more expensive ink used in inkjet printers) and a single cartridge can yield up to 1,500 pages.
+If you run a small business or work from home, the Lexmark C3224dw Laser Printer will not only make your presentations stand out with crisp, vibrant colours, but it will also save you money and time.
+It uses economical toner (versus the more expensive ink used in inkjet printers), which can yield up to 1,500 pages per single cartridge.
+Plus, its 250-sheet tray is significantly larger than the usual 60 to 100 sheets most home office printers can hold, so you don’t have to waste time loading paper.

 |This printer has double-sided printing, saving you time and money.||Some users have reported the minimal set-up instructions included in the box meant a longer-than-expected set-up time.|